Repair & Care

 Installation Tool Types - Manual

 Installers have their preferences on what tool is used to fasten solid wood floors.
 In the good 'ole days, prior to the sixties nearly all floors were actually nailed by hand using nails similar to concrete cut nails.
-Painstakingly and back breaking work by any means, the 60's brought on the manual cleat nailer shown below.
+Painstakingly and back breaking work by any means, the 60's brought on the widespread use of the manual cleat nailer shown below.
 This tool made installing solid floors much easier and quicker.
 Not to mention adios to the days of all those bloody thumbs when nails were missed when pounding in with a hammer.

 All floor nailing tools work by engaging the plunger portion of the tool with a mallet specially designed for this type of work.
 Common manual tools were often difficult to use if you didn't have the proper physique or strength.
 In order to get the nail seated properly in the tongue portion of the floor, a pretty good whack with dead on aim was needed.
 Failure to do so causes problems with nails that don't go all the way into the wood flooring.